 Within a span of just 36 miles, the Niagara River treats visitors to a show like nowhere else on the continent.

-The river begins without fanfare at the end of Lake Erie, quietly drawing water in from its freshwater neighbor against the backdrop of the Buffalo skyline.
+The river begins without fanfare at the eastern end of Lake Erie, quietly gathering strength from its freshwater neighbor against the backdrop of the Buffalo skyline.
 The current escalates in intensity as the river flows on, eventually frothing over as it approaches the falls.
 Then in a crescendo of mist, sound and fury, 150,000 gallons of Niagara flow over the falls per second and crash and churn in the rapids below.
 The river mellows before reaching its Lake Ontario endpoint that’s as serene as its Buffalo origins.

 The falls grabs the lion’s share of visitors to the mighty Niagara, but intrepid visitors know the entire river is worth exploring.
 Here are 7 of the top ways to enjoy Niagara beyond the falls, where some of the region’s most unique hikes, parks, walking paths and trails can be found:

 The 1.5 mile-long Bird Island Pier takes you on a journey underneath the Peace Bridge connecting Buffalo with Canada, out to a viewing area for sweeping vistas of the city skyline and Lake Erie.
 As you walk along from the starting point at Broderick Park (reachable at the foot of West Ferry Street), the sounds of the city melt away, replaced by the cawing of birds and the bubbling of the river as it draws water from Lake Erie.
 Pro tip: it’s also the perfect spot to see the sun rise over the city.